BrockDSL/ArcGIS-Geocoding/README.md

 ----

 **This tutorial is supported by the Brock University Research Lifecycle Department; Map, Data & GIS Library.
-If you have any questions or concerns regarding this tutorial, don't hesitate to contact [maplib@Brocku.ca](mailto:maplib@Brocku.ca)**
+If you have any questions or concerns regarding this tutorial, don't hesitate to contact [maplib@brocku.ca](mailto:maplib@brocku.ca)**